distbit0/prompts/critique_code.md

 Prioritize critiques that are non-obvious, interesting, decisive or significant, and novel.

 Make sure to explain for each, why it is actually problematic.
+Make sure to properly explain each issue so it can be understood without needing to ask more questions.

 Use sub agents to parallelize critique generation:
 - For one set of sub-agents, assign each to analyse all sections using a different approach/focus per sub-agent.
-- For another set of sub-agents, assign each to focus on one section and run it through every critique lens.